gkalpak/angular/aio/content/guide/upgrade-lazy.md

 ]);
 </code-example>

-And that is all you need to do to get the full benefit of AoT for Angular applications!
+And that is all you need to do to get the full benefit of AOT for hybrid Angular apps.

-## Wrap up
+## Conclusion

-You have learned how to use the {@link upgrade/static upgrade/static} package to incrementally upgrade existing AngularJS applications at your own pace and without impeding further development of the application for the duration of the upgrade process.
+This page covered how to use the {@link upgrade/static upgrade/static} package to incrementally upgrade existing AngularJS apps at your own pace and without impeding further development of the app for the duration of the upgrade process.

-More specifically, you have seen how you can achieve better performance and greater flexibility in your hybrid applications, by using {@link downgradeModule downgradeModule()} (instead of {@link UpgradeModule UpgradeModule}).
+Specifically, this guide showed how you can achieve better performance and greater flexibility in your hybrid apps by using {@link downgradeModule downgradeModule()} instead of {@link UpgradeModule UpgradeModule}.

 To summarize, the key differentiating factors of `downgradeModule()` are:

-1. It allows instantiating (or even loading) the Angular part lazily, which improves the initial loading time (and is some cases may waive the cost of running a second framework altogether).
+1. It allows instantiating or even loading the Angular part lazily, which improves the initial loading time.
+In some cases this may waive the cost of running a second framework altogether.
-2. It improves performance by avoiding unnecessary change detection runs, instead putting more responsibility on the developer.
+2. It improves performance by avoiding unnecessary change detection runs while giving the developer greater ability to customize.
 3. It does not require you to change how you bootstrap your AngularJS app.

-Based on that, `downgradeModule()` is a good option for hybrid applications that want keep the AngularJS and Angular parts less coupled.
+Using `downgradeModule()` is a good option for hybrid apps when you want keep the AngularJS and Angular parts less coupled.
 You can still mix and match components and services from both frameworks, but you might need to manually propagate change detection.
-In return, `downgradeModule()` offers more control and better performance characteristics.
+In return, `downgradeModule()` offers more control and better performance.

-There is merit in both approaches, so you should always weight the pros and cons before deciding which one better meets the upgrading needs of each project.